strukturag/nextcloud-spreed-signaling/docker/README.md

 - `GEOIP_OVERRIDES`: Optional space-separated list of overrides for GeoIP lookups.
 - `CONTINENT_OVERRIDES`: Optional space-separated list of overrides for continent mappings.
 - `STATS_IPS`: Comma-separated list of IP addresses that are allowed to access the stats endpoint.
+- `TRUSTED_PROXIES`: Comma-separated list of IPs / networks that are trusted proxies.
 - `GRPC_LISTEN`: IP and port to listen on for GRPC requests.
 - `GRPC_SERVER_CERTIFICATE`: Certificate to use for the GRPC server.
 - `GRPC_SERVER_KEY`: Private key to use for the GRPC server.